fukurosan/nyang/docs/docs/documentation/zoom.md

 # Zoom
-Nyang can be instructed to either zoom in on a specific node, or zoom out and center the graph.
+NYANG can be instructed to either zoom in on a specific node, or zoom out and center the graph.
 In order to zoom in on a specific node you need to supply a node id to the zoomToNode function.

 Consider the following example:
 ```javascript